cloudfoundry/uaa/RateLimiterConfig.md

 The reason for the order is twofold:
-1. Since the processing of the *InternalLimiter*(s) stops as soon as one indicates that it is limiting, and it was assumed that the "non-global" and/or the "non-all" would have lower limits, they would be checked and limit sooner!
+1. Since the processing of the *InternalLimiter*(s) stops as soon as one indicates that it is limiting, and it was assumed that the "non-global" and/or the "non-all" would have lower limits, they should be checked and limit sooner!
 2. While "non-global" and/or the "non-all" would probably have lower limits, they would also individually participate less frequently in each request;
 as such they are expected to have the least mutual-exclusion contention